 If you could write a book about being an intern, what would you title it?

-If you had to give advice to next year’s incoming interns, what would you tell them?
+If you had to advise next year’s incoming interns, what would you tell them?

-While it’s sad to see her go, we’re happy to have shared the summer internship experience with Katie.
+We’re happy to have shared the summer internship experience with Kaleigh.
 It’s been rewarding for our team to watch her learn and grow and to see our everyday job experiences through her eyes.
+A bonus: We loved vibing to her Taylor Swift soundtrack all summer.

-Thank you for all your hard work.
-Good luck this year—we hope it’s your best yet!
+Thank you for all your hard work, Kaleigh.
+Best of luck this year—we hope it’s your best yet!